- FoodSearcher Tool

 Watermelon are grown for the fresh market.
 Large-scale producers (more than 20 acres) generally use brokers who provide the marketing services to the producers.
 Watermelon are grown for the fresh market.
 Large-scale producers (more than 20 acres) generally use brokers who provide the marketing services to the producers.

-According to the USDA Economic Research Service, over 120,000 acres of watermelons were grown in the US in 2014, producing 3.2 billion pounds.
-This is down slightly from the previous two years.
-While watermelons are grown across the U.S., most production occurs in the top four states (Texas, Florida, Georgia and California), producing approximately 44 percent of all grown in the U.S. The average watermelon yield per acre in the U.S in 2014 was 31,800 pounds.
+According to the USDA Economic Research Service, over 113,000 acres of watermelons were grown in the US in 2016, producing 40.125 million pounds.
+This is 11 percent over production in 2015.
+While watermelons are grown across the U.S., most production occurs in the top four states (Texas, Florida, Georgia and California), producing approximately 69 percent of all grown in the U.S. The average watermelon yield per acre in the U.S in 2014 was 31,800 pounds.
 In terms of production, watermelon is one of the three top crops produced in the US, along with onions and head lettuce.
 All but about 24 percent of domestic consumption of watermelons comes from U.S. growers; the rest comes primarily from Mexico or Central American countries.

 Seedless varieties are in increasing demand, and the share of seedless watermelon in total watermelon shipments in the United States increased from 51 percent in 2003 to nearly 85 percent in 2014.
 Seedless varieties, typically started as transplants rather than from direct seeding, require more intensive management, with the cost differences generally visible at the retail level.
 U.S. Cash receipts for watermelons was $578.8 million in 2016.